 Saltine crackers may also help to calm your stomach.
 They are bland and will not irritate your stomach as some other foods may.

 The best drink for digestion is the one proposed below.
-Not only it has a great combination of gut health-promoting ingredients, but it tastes fabulous.
+Not only does it have a great combination of gut health-promoting ingredients, but it also tastes fabulous.

 But if you don't feel like juicing and want some quicker options, sometimes all that will help naturally is some good old-fashioned fruit juices to keep nausea at bay!

-Other juices that are good for tummy troubles and gut's good health include:
+Other juices that are good for tummy troubles and gut good health include: